 The Catacomb Abyss

-From Gamer's Edge - A Tribute To Bobby Bearing, and a shooter of somewhat weird parentage.
-The original Catacomb 3D was one of John Carmack's earlier 3D games (though not the first), and took a fantasy spin on shooting - magic and monsters, Xykon from Order Of The Stick as the baddie, and lots of fireballs hurled from a visible on-screen hand.
+A shooter of somewhat weird parentage.
+The original Catacomb 3D was one of John Carmack's earlier 3D games (though not the first), and took a fantasy spin on shooting—magic and monsters, Xykon from Order of the Stick as the baddie, and lots of fireballs hurled from a visible on-screen hand.
 Catacomb Abyss came a year or so later, with a different team continuing the franchise while id went on to become legends.

-Probably the two most memorable things about Catacomb Abyss are that its series boasted some of the most eye-poppingly awful wall textures ever, and that it offered a really cute timestop mechanic.
-The items needed were incredibly rare, but with a little cheating, you could freeze time, lay down zillions of shots, restart time, and watch enemies getting absolutely annihilated.
+Probably the two most memorable things about Catacomb Abyss are that its series boasted some of the most eye-poppingly awful wall textures ever, and a really cute timestop mechanic.
+The items needed were incredibly rare, but with a little cheating you could freeze time, lay down zillions of shots, restart time, and watch enemies getting absolutely annihilated.
 This was extremely cool, and long before games like Requiem gave us what we now know as 'bullet time'.
 Thanks, The Matrix!

 Dare 2 Dream

-While Castle of the Winds is just dull though, Dare 2 Dream is amusingly off-its-head - the story of a young boy whose dreams may or may not actually be happening, with all the surrealism you'd expect from a world taking place in the land of nod.
+While Castle of the Winds is just dull, Dare 2 Dream is amusingly off-its-head, the story of a young boy whose dreams may or may not actually be happening, with all the surrealism you'd expect from a world taking place in the land of nod.
 Even ignoring that the first episode's theme song really should go "Can you tell me how to get, how to get to Sin City?", I'm not entirely sure what kind of kid dreams of sleazy bars, stealing underpants from clotheslines in dark alleys, or whose response to a dead fish is "Whew!
 Something's rotten in the state of Denmark.
-Is this some sort of phallic symbol?" but then, what would I know?
-I once had a food-poisoning spawned nightmare about the Zombie Pirate LeChuck breeding poisoned butterflies in a French caravan park.
+Is this some sort of phallic symbol?"
+But then, what would I know?
+I once had a food poisoning-spawned nightmare about the Zombie Pirate LeChuck breeding poisoned butterflies in a French caravan park.
 Still not sure what that was about.

 The undercooked chicken preceding it was quite tasty though.

 It's probably too late to get the registered versions of most of them, though you never know.
-3D Realms still sells much of the old Apogee catalogue , it's not that long since Epic's 'classic' site gave up the ghost, and it's odd what sites like GOG.COM occasionally pick up from the archives.
-Don't pop a cheque in the mail though.
+3D Realms has Halloween Harry/Alien Carnage available for free.
+Don't pop a cheque in the mail, though.
 You'll be waiting a good deal longer than 28 days for disappointment...